 Note that Grassington Moor is a scheduled monument (Scheduled Monument 31331), and meer stones are specifically mentioned in the description of the monument.
 They should be respected, and you should be aware that it may be a criminal offence to interfere with them.

-This is very much a joint project, and grateful acknowledgement is made to Mike Gill for reading through the web site and making suggestions; to Tom Knapp for pointing out some typographical errors; to Andy Booth, Gordon Booth, Chris Camm, John Crossland, Paul Dollery, Chas Roberts, Arthur Stockdale, Matt Town, and Robert White for drawing the author's attention to stones he had been unaware of; to Robin Miller and Chris Camm for making some fine drawings available; and to John Crossland, Paul Dollery, and Gordon Booth for use of their photographs.
+This is very much a joint project, and grateful acknowledgement is made to Mike Gill for reading through the web site and making suggestions; to Tom Knapp for pointing out some typographical errors; to Andy Booth, Gordon Booth, Chris Camm, John Crossland, Paul Dollery, Chas Roberts, Arthur Stockdale, Matt Town, and Robert White for drawing the author's attention to stones he had been unaware of; to Robin Miller and Chris Camm for making some fine drawings available; and to John Crossland, Paul Dollery, Gordon Booth, and Debbi Allen of the Dales Countryside Museum for use of their photographs.
 The author also pays homage to Arthur Raistrick and the members of both the Northern Cavern and Mine Research Society and the Northern Mine Research Society on whose works the author has been totally reliant.

 |MS 1||MS 2||MS 3||MS 4||MS 5|